 What Does Hamachi Kama Taste Like?

-The flavor of the yellowtail collar is subtle and “clean.”
-The juicy texture of the meat can be compared to mackerel, but the taste is much milder.
+The flavor of the yellowtail collar is subtle and clean.
+The juicy texture of the meat is comparable to mackerel, but the taste is much milder.
 If you’ve tried fresh hamachi sashimi, you know the flavor is delicate, rich, and slightly sweet.
 It pairs beautifully with citrus, which you’ll see in my recipe below.

 Health Benefits of Hamachi/Yellowtail

-Hamachi, or yellowtail, offers a number of nutritional benefits.
-Because it is a naturally oily fish, it is high in omega-3 fatty acids (like salmon), which are important for brain and heart health.
-This fish is also particularly high in vitamin A, vitamin D, and calcium.
-Like all seafood/meat, it’s important to buy good quality (it makes a difference in the flavor, too!), and only consume raw hamachi if you know it is “sashimi quality.”
+Hamachi has a number of nutritional benefits.
+It’s a naturally oily fish that’s high in omega-3 fatty acids (like salmon), which are important for brain and heart health.
+It’s also particularly high in vitamin A, vitamin D, and calcium.
+Like all seafood/meat, it’s important to buy good quality (it makes a difference in the flavor, too), and only consume raw hamachi if you know it is “sashimi quality.”

-- It’s fast – This recipe takes less than thirty minutes to make, which is perfect for busy days.
-There is always at least one package of Hamachi Kama in our freezer, which defrosts quickly under cold, running water.
+- It’s fast – Hamachi kama takes less than thirty minutes to make, so it’s perfect for busy days.
+There is always at least one package of hamachi kama in our freezer, which defrosts quickly under cold, running water.

-- It’s easy – There is so much natural flavor in yellowtail that you don’t need much else to make it into a delicious meal.
-Before broiling the Hamachi Kama, brush the pan with a little oil to prevent sticking–that’s it!
-No need to season it because it will be served alongside a small dish of soy sauce and yuzu juice, like a simplified version of my homemade Ponzu Sauce.
+- It’s easy – There is so much natural flavor in yellowtail that you don’t need much else to make it taste delicious.
+Before broiling the kamachi kama, brush the pan with a little oil to prevent sticking—that’s it!
+No need to season it because you’ll serve it with a small dish of soy sauce and yuzu juice, like a simplified version of my homemade Ponzu Sauce.

 - It saves time and money – There’s no doubt a traditional Japanese dish like this would cost more at a restaurant.
 It can be intimidating to try new recipes at home, especially if it involves fish or meat you haven’t cooked with.
 But once you see how simple and truly delicious it is, you may find yourself eating out less often.